dd86k/ddcpuid/README.md

 The latest ddcpuid manual is available here:
 [dd86k.space](https://dd86k.space/docs/ddcpuid-manual.pdf) (PDF).

-Both the manual and tool is meant to be used together to fully understand available features on the processor.
+Both the manual and tool is meant to be used together to better understand x86.

 # Compiling